gaojunxuan/chrom_mini_graph/README.md

 cd chrom_mini_graph
 cargo build --release
 ./target/release/chrom_mini_graph generate test_refs/*
-./target/release/chrom_mini_graph map serialized_mini_graph.bin test_reads/hg_01243_pacbio_reads.fastq > output.txt
+./target/release/chrom_mini_graph map serialized_mini_graph.bin test_reads/hg_01243_pacbio_reads.fastq -b hg-01243-reads.bam > output.txt
 ```

-`cargo build --release` builds the **chrom_mini_graph** binary, which is found in the ./target/release/ directory.
+1. `cargo build --release` first builds the **chrom_mini_graph** binary, which is found in the ./target/release/ directory.
+2. The `chrom_mini_graph generate` command generates a coloured minimizer pangenome graph.
+3. The `chrom_mini_graph map` command chains onto the graph which is called `serialized_mini_graph.bin`.
+4. The resulting chain is used for alignment and is output to `hg-01243-reads.bam`.

+* 6 reference 1M bp segments of chromosome 20 are provided in the test_ref folder.
+* Simulated PacBio CLR reads for hg01243 are available in the test_reads folder.

-## Using chrom_mini_graph
+# Using chrom_mini_graph

-### `generate`
+## generate

-`./target/release/chrom_mini_graph generate ref_1.fasta ref_2.fasta ...` to create a coloured minimizer pangenome graph for references ref_1.fasta, ref_2.fasta, etc.
+`chrom_mini_graph generate ref_1.fasta ref_2.fasta ... -o output_from_generate` to create a coloured minimizer pangenome graph for references ref_1.fasta, ref_2.fasta, etc.

-6 reference 1M bp segments of chromosome 20 are provided in the test_ref folder.

-To modify the parameters such as w, k, or even use syncmers instead of minimizers, see the parameters in the `src/bin/chrom_mini_graph.rs` file.

-### `map`
+* The window size can be easily modified in the `src/bin/chrom_mini_graph.rs` file.
+The default value is 16.
+* Outputs a \*.bin file to be used for mapping and other auxillary information; see below.

+## map

 A proof of concept read-to-graph chainer by chaining minimizers in the read onto the graph without knowledge of colour and then outputting the scores corresponding to each colouring.

-`./target/release/chrom_mini_graph map (output_from_generate.bin) (your_reads.fastq) > output.txt`
+`chrom_mini_graph map output_from_generate.bin your_reads.fastq -b bam_name.bam > output.txt`

-For each read, the scores corresponding to each color is output in the form (Score, Colour) where colour is an integer corresponding to a bit.
-For example, using the `hg_01243_pacbio_reads.fastq` reads given in the `test_reads` folder and mapping onto the example minimizer graph, we get
+* In stdout, information about each alignment is output.

-[(32, 3727.0, 0), (16, 3759.0, 0), (8, 3724.0, 0), (4, 3758.0, 0), (2, 3949.0, 0), (1, 3821.0, 0)]
+* Chaining scores are output in the form (Colour Bits, Score , X, X) where the colour bits encode haplotypes.
+For example:  [(32, 3727.0, 0), (16, 3759.0, 0), (8, 3724.0, 0), (4, 3758.0, 0), (2, 3949.0, 0), (1, 3821.0, 0)]

-indicating that the colour corrresponding to 2 has the highest score; this is expected since hg01243 corresponds to the second smallest bit.
+indicates that the colour corrresponding to 2 has the highest score; this is expected since hg01243 corresponds to the second smallest bit.

-The file read_anchor_hits.txt gives the chains for each read in terms of nodes (the numbers are _orders_ of the nodes, not the IDs) on the graph.
+* For the best haplotype (if there is more than one, we pick one at random) according to chaining, we align to the haplotype using [block-aligner](https://github.com/Daniel-Liu-c0deb0t/block-aligner) and output results in the bam file.

 ## Issues

 1. Aligning two big contigs (chromosomes) takes a long time right now; > 2000 seconds.
 This is caused by extremely repetitive kmers creating too many anchors.
 Will work on removing repetitive k-mers later on (i.e. masking repetitive kmers).
-2. **Make sure there are no stretches of N's in the reference file!**.
-These Ns will cause chaining to take a long time, because the Ns are converted to As in the code and repetitive k-mers cause the number of anchors to blow up.
-I just removed the Ns from the reference.
-3. If two contigs are dissimilar, the graph generation may be very poor.
+2. If two contigs are dissimilar, the graph generation may be very poor.
 We find the best alignment and align no matter what; we don't check if the alignment is actually good or not.
-4. Reverse complements don't work in any shape or form so be careful.

 ## Outputs from `generate`